 - Coming prepared with questions, ideas and class materials will help to guide the session, making it more effective.

-- Students are allowed to engage in up to 3 hours of free tutoring per subject per week.
+- Students are allowed to engage in up to three hours of free tutoring per subject per week.

 How to Request a Tutor